dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T899: Charities can swiftly respond to emergencies.
+### T899: Charities respond quickly to emergencies with targeted aid.

 |Support|
 |---|